 Protestant Christianity, including the Methodist tradition, considers itself a truer or purer form of Christianity because Scripture is its authority.

-Methodists and Catholics have many similarities when it comes to theology, for example, the doctrine of God.
+Methodists and Catholics have many similarities regarding theology, for example, the doctrine of God.

 Disagreements can be found in many areas as well.
 (Also see Do Methodists Pray to Mary?)